luxfi/docs/network/docs/tooling/cli-guides/run-with-docker.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
-description: This guide demonstrates how to run Lux-CLI in a docker container.
+description: This guide demonstrates how to run Lux CLI in a docker container.
-pagination_label: How to Run Lux-CLI with Docker
+pagination_label: How to Run Lux CLI with Docker
 sidebar_label: Run with Docker
 sidebar_position: 1
 ---

-# How to Run Lux-CLI with Docker
+# How to Run Lux CLI with Docker

-To run Lux-CLI in a docker container, you need to enable ipv6.
+To run Lux CLI in a docker container, you need to enable ipv6.

 Edit `/etc/docker/daemon.json`.
 Add this snippet then restart the docker service.